Physics beyond the Standard Model: Neutrinos

 In the Standard Model, neutrinos cannot spontaneously change flavor.
 Measurements however indicated that neutrinos do spontaneously change flavor, in what is called neutrino oscillations.

 Neutrino oscillations are usually explained using massive neutrinos.
 In the Standard Model, neutrinos have exactly zero mass, as the Standard Model only contains left-handed neutrinos.
 With no suitable right-handed partner, it is impossible to add a renormalizable mass term to the Standard Model.

 These measurements only give the mass differences between the different flavours.
-The best constraint on the absolute mass of the neutrinos comes from precision measurements of tritium decay, providing an upper limit 2 eV, which makes them at least five orders of magnitude lighter than the other particles in the Standard Model.
+The best constraint on the absolute mass of the neutrinos comes from precision measurements of tritium decay, providing an upper limit of 2 eV, which makes them at least five orders of magnitude lighter than the other particles in the Standard Model.

 This necessitates an extension of the Standard Model, which not only needs to explain how neutrinos get their mass, but also why the mass is so small.

 One approach to add masses to the neutrinos, the so-called seesaw mechanism, is to add right-handed neutrinos and have these couple to left-handed neutrinos with a Dirac mass term.
 The right-handed neutrinos have to be sterile, meaning that they do not participate in any of the Standard Model interactions.
 Because they have no charges, the right-handed neutrinos can act as their own anti-particles, and have a Majorana mass term.
 Like the other Dirac masses in the Standard Model, the neutrino Dirac mass is expected to be generated through the Higgs mechanism, and is therefore unpredictable.
 The Standard Model fermion masses differ by many orders of magnitude; the Dirac neutrino mass has at least the same uncertainty.
 On the other hand, the Majorana mass for the right-handed neutrinos does not arise from the Higgs mechanism, and is therefore expected to be tied to some energy scale of new physics beyond the Standard Model, for example the Planck scale.

 Therefore, any process involving right-handed neutrinos will be suppressed at low energies.
 The correction due to these suppressed processes effectively gives the left-handed neutrinos a mass that is inversely proportional to the right-handed Majorana mass, a mechanism known as the see-saw.